Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 These guidelines will be updated as we receive them from the CDC and Health Department.

-This will be our first year holding camp at Amsterdam Park, and we are so excited!
+We are excited to be back at Amsterdam Park!
 This is a fully outdoor facility, and we will be renting multiple large tents and restroom trailers to make this into a fully-functional camp facility.
 While we will be requiring campers to bring their own water bottles, we will have water stations and fountains set up around the camp for hydration.

 In the case of rain, camp will still take place under the large tents.
 We will have plenty of activities planned to make a rainy day just as fun as any other day at camp!
 In the event of thunder and lightning storms, we will not hold camp.
 Staff will closely monitor the weather and send out notifications as soon as possible to let parents know that there will be no camp that day.